-The audit did not identify any weaknesses in the control areas of the CATE system that resulted in a finding other than those findings that were identified in the FBI's Information Security Management Program.
-Those findings and subsequent recommendations are reported in the Audit of the FBI's Information Security Management Program Pursuant to the Federal Information Security Modernization Act of 2014, Fiscal Year 2024.
+The audit did not identify any weaknesses in the control areas of the system that resulted in a finding other than those findings that were identified in the CSOSA's Information Security Management Program.
+Those findings and subsequent recommendations are reported in the Department of Justice (DOJ) Office of the Inspector General's (OIG) Audit of the Court Services and Offender Supervision Agency's Information Security Management Program Pursuant to the Federal Information Security Modernization Act of 2014, Fiscal Year (FY) 2024.
+We previously audited this system in FY 2020.
+During this audit, we verified that CSOSA continued to have vulnerabilities related to two previous recommendations.